-Jealous East are delighted to welcome Sara Pope into the Gallery for her very first solo exhibition with us. #Gorgeous will feature the artists trademark seductive lips through a range of media, including brand new neon light pieces, originals and screenprint editions.
+Jealous North are delighted to welcome Sara Pope into the Gallery after a very successful solo show in Jealous East. #Gorgeous will feature the artists trademark seductive lips through a range of media, including brand new neon light pieces, originals and screenprint editions.

 Sara’s new body of work to be featured in the exhibition will aim to seduce.
 Lips and mouths in emotive poses are painted to a polished perfection: a version

 ‘We are surrounded by a visual stream of persuasion, through advertising, Instagram and social media, we experience repeated appeals to our unconscious desires.
 The more seductive the image, the greater the response.
 This has led to the rise of image perfectionism, where the boundaries between what’s real and what is created are becoming ever more blurred.
 Through the perspective of many years’ experience working in fashion and magazines, I explore this theme.

 The starting point is a makeup brush and a lipstick.
 I paint a models lips, then, using tricks and techniques of makeup and lighting, I begin the process of creating the perfect lips.
 I ask the model to express different emotions which I capture photographically; using these shots as inspiration I begin the artwork.

 The painting process involves several layers of thin oil-diluted paint being overlaid, blending and smoothing the colours extensively at every stage.
 Emulating the stylistic slickness of advertising, the result is glossy, perfect and irresistible.

 Exploring the language of pop culture, the inspiration for naming the artworks comes from the names of current lipstick shades.’

 All her paintings from this series start with a photographic shoot, a model and some make up.
 Sara is completely in control of each creative aspect, from

 the makeup, to the lighting and finally taking the photographs.
 Exploring the ideas of communication, she asks the model, to think of emotions, love,